 If you’ve been wondering how to stream live video, this article will explain the basics, from the equipment that you will need to the software tools and connections to make it all work together.
 Here at Dacast we’ve produced a short 2-minute video that explains what you need to get started with live streaming.
 We’ve also written out the content of the video below for anyone who prefers reading.

 What is Live Streaming?

 Live streaming is the process of broadcasting video over the internet in real-time.
 It’s a relatively new phenomenon that has emerged in the last decade, at least in terms of being an easily accessible technology that anyone can use.
-This is due to the increase of speed and reliability of internet connections to the point that high-quality video can be transmitted without much lag.
-That and the advent of services like DaCast and Ustream that have made streaming more accessible as well.
+This is due to the increase in speed and reliability of internet connections to the point that high-quality video can be transmitted without much lag.
+That and the advent of services like Dacast and Ustream have made streaming more accessible as well.

 The immediacy of live streaming and the relatively low cost of getting started has removed many of the barriers to broadcasting that have existed in the past.
 Now, almost anyone can be a content creator and live stream their content around the world, instantly.